 After its collapse, Córdoba became a cultural backwater rescued from oblivion only by its architectural riches.
 Nineteenth-century travellers from beyond the Pyrenees almost unanimously condemned its appearance.

 The Reverend Samuel Manning summed up general sentiment when he described Córdoba in the 1860s as a “poverty-stricken, decayed, and dilapidated city… without trade, without manufactures, without life or movement of any kind” (p.
 118).

 The ruling elite of Córdoba were notorious for their disinterest in the outside world and for their intellectual laziness.
 In truth, the same might be said of most Spanish towns in the nineteenth century, although for Córdoba the perception of poverty and decay was probably more pronounced in view of its past glory.

 Change has been slow, but Córdoba is now a bustling agricultural centre drawing its wealth from the rolling cornfields, olive groves and vineyards of the fertile Guadalquivir valley and, since the 60s, from booming tourism.
 Visitors have a rich choice of places to see.

-On March 29, 2016, the Church authorities relented, explaining that in the interest of tourism and after careful study, the building would now be called the Conjunto Monumental Mezquita-Catedral/ Mosque-Cathedral Monument Complex.
+The Church authorities now relented, explaining that in the interest of tourism and after careful study, the building would now be called the Conjunto Monumental Mezquita-Catedral/ Mosque-Cathedral Monument Complex.
 And brochures that carried only the headline Catedral of Córdoba have now been replaced by those bearing the title Conjunto Monumental Mezquita-Catedral.

 Fletcher, Richard Moorish Spain London, 1994